 - training managers and training manager assistants

-- other specialists and organisations commissioned by WSUK in supporting a competitor to take part in the WorldSkills UK Training & Development programme.
+- other specialists and organisations commissioned by WorldSkills UK in supporting a competitor to take part in the WorldSkills UK Training & Development Programme.

 9 – Cookies